 Cats are only allowed to roam if they are wearing a current city pet license and have been spayed or neutered.

 All dogs, cats, and ferrets over the age of 3 months need a rabies vaccination and only dogs and cats need city pet license at 6 months of age.
 The rabies vaccination is given by your veterinarian.
 City tags may be purchased at the City Treasurer's Office, the Capital Humane Society, and Animal Control.
 To purchase a city tag, you must present proof of a valid rabies vaccination.
 If the animal has been spayed or neutered, you must also present written proof in order to get the tag at a reduced rate.
-For license fees, see the Permits & Licensing page.
+For license fees, see the Permits & License Forms page.

 Anyone bringing a dog or cat into the city has 30 days to purchase a city pet license if they intend to keep the animal in the city for more than 30 days.
 Licenses are due 1 year from the date of purchase.

 You are allowed to have up to 3 adult dogs (more than 6 months old) at one residence.
 A permit to own more dogs is available to those being annexed or in special zoned areas.
 There is a limit of 5 adult cats that can be kept at a residence.
 A maximum of 15 adult cats is allowed with two types of permits.
 Multi-cat household permit is required for more than 5 adult cats with the requirement all be spayed or neutered.
 If 2 or more adult cats are being housed at a residence that are not altered (not spayed or neutered), a cattery permit is required.
 All cats must be licensed and individuals with a permit can not allow their cats to run at large.
 These permits are available at Animal Control and do require a yearly inspection.